haoruilee/Earth-projection/README.md

 ## How to use

-You can use .sln to create the file (only for vs2010+)
+You can run the .exe  file to calculate data.txt

 ## How it established